typewriter on white wood

 An Evening I Will Not Forget

 Dermot Kennedy’s songs came up twice in last weekend’s Writespace workshop, which was about connecting your writing to sounds.
-And, I signed up for the workshop with Dermot Kennedy on my mind because I am so, very moved by his
+And, I signed up for the workshop with Dermot Kennedy on my mind because I am so, very moved by his music and I am always super inspired to write when

 An Evening I Will Not Forget Keep Reading